Travel Outside the U.S.

 2. Unexpired U.S. visa (except for Canadian citizens)

 It is not possible to apply for or renew non-immigrant visas inside the U.S. Citizens of all countries except Canada are required to have unexpired U.S. visas in their passports to enter and reenter the U.S. If you need to apply for a visa, please contact the U.S. embassy or consulate at which you plan to apply for the visa in advance to confirm its hours of operation, application procedures, and to see if any changes have been implemented.
 For a list of U.S. embassies and consulates abroad, visit the U.S. Department of State web site.
 A U.S. non-immigrant visa is issued in an individual's passport by a U.S. consul in a U.S. embassy or consulate outside theU.S.
-A visa is used solely for the purpose of entry and reentry to the U.S. The visa does not determine how long an individual may remain in the U.S. Therefore, an individual may stay beyond the expiration date of a visa as long as the visa document (Form I-20, Form DS-2019, or Form I-797) is valid.
+A visa is used solely for the purpose of entry and reentry to the U.S. The visa does not determine how long an individual may remain in the U.S. An individual may remain in the U.S. beyond the expiration date of a visa as long as the immigration document (Form I-20, Form DS-2019, or Form I-797) is valid.

-3. Unexpired immigration document (Form DS-2019, I-20, I-797)
+3. Unexpired immigration document (Form DS-2019, I-20, I-797, DS-7002)

 4. Unexpired travel signature on Form I-20 or DS-2019 (in most cases no older than 12 months)